eatdust/astroscan/README.md

-The first entry is the main control interface where you can start, and stop, taking acquisitions (the "position" command is currently unused and but will allow at some point to control the mount):
+The first entry is the main control interface where you can start, and stop, taking acquisitions (the "position" command is currently unused but will allow, at some point, to control the mount):

 ---
 ![capture](/docs/capture_controls.png?raw=true)